 PROTECT YOUR LOVED ONES AND PLAN AHEAD

-SCHEDULE A FAMILY ESTATE PLANNING CONSULTATION IN LEAGUE CITY, TX
+SCHEDULE A FAMILY ESTATE PLANNING CONSULTATION IN CLEAR LAKE, TX

 You will be doing your loved ones a favor by planning in advance how you want your financial affairs to be managed, and the type of medical care you want to receive, if you should become incapacitated or terminally ill.
 Without planning, those decisions may require court proceedings that can be expensive, time consuming, and stressful for family members.